Bonjour Chers Collègues

 Lodgings will be in a 4-star hotel in the center of town, and seminars are held in the same hotel.
 Many of our participants who have traveled and studied with us return each summer, enjoying the friendships they made in previous years.
 They recognize the value of the seminars and intercultural experiences bring to them personally, thereby enriching their teaching and deepening their understanding of France.

-For the nineteenth consecutive summer, we’re proud to present an outstanding class leader to guide us in our discussions and pedagogical pursuits.
+For the nineteenth consecutive summer, French teachers will appreciate our outstanding class leader to guide us in our discussions and pedagogical pursuits.
 Instructor Virginie Bernard, professeur des écoles and directrice at an école municipale in the heart of Aix, will stimulate your inquiry into several passionate subjects that are bound to have an impact on your lesson plans next fall.
 You may earn 85 Massachusetts professional development hours for your efforts.
-Consult the website for further details.
+Consult this page for further details.